Experimenting with SLMs for IoT Control

 Introduction

-This lab explores the implementation of Small Language Models (SLMs) in IoT control systems, demonstrating the possibility of creating a monitoring and control system using edge AI.
+This chapter explores the implementation of Small Language Models (SLMs) in IoT control systems, demonstrating the possibility of creating a monitoring and control system using edge AI.
 We’ll integrate these models with physical sensors and actuators, creating an intelligent IoT system capable of natural language interaction.
 While this implementation shows the potential of integrating AI with physical systems, it also highlights current limitations and areas for improvement.

 We will progress from a simple IoT system to a more advanced platform that combines real-time monitoring, historical data analysis, and natural language processing (NLP).